The Sinbad Show

 The Sinbad Show is an American television sitcom starring comedian David "Sinbad" Adkins that premiered on September 16, 1993, on Fox.
-The show was created by Sinbad, Gary Murphy, and Larry Strawther, and developed by Michael Jacobs, Dave Caplan, and Brian Lapan.
+The show was created by Sinbad, Gary Murphy, and Larry Strawther, and developed by Michael Jacobs, Dave Caplan, and Brian LaPan.
 Its main plot is about a bachelor taking in two orphaned children.
-Chuck Brown performed this sitcom's theme music.
+Chuck Brown performed the theme music.
 It was cancelled on April 21, 1994.

 Overview

 The series follows the life of David Bryan (Sinbad), a carefree bachelor who works as a video game designer, who becomes a single parent when he adopts two orphaned children, Zana (Erin Davis) and L.J.
 Beckley (Willie Norwood), who face several issues which they work through together.

 The show follows David as he guides L.J. and Zana in their new lives, including counselling L.J. on dealing with school, friendships, girls, and being a teenager and helping Zana learn how to function in everyday life.
 Meanwhile, Clarence shares his antics and David's parents help him deal with raising kids.